projectcalico/calico/v3.0/reference/calicoctl/resources/workloadendpoint.md

 > **Note**: While `calicoctl` allows the user to fully manage Workload Endpoint resources,
 > the lifecycle of these resources is generally handled by an orchestrator-specific
-> plugin such as the Calico CNI plugin, the Calico Docker network plugin,
+> plugin such as the Calico CNI plugin or the Calico Docker network plugin.
+In general,
-> or the Calico OpenStack Neutron Driver.
-In general, we recommend that you only
+> we recommend that you only
 > use `calicoctl` to view this resource type.
 {: .alert .alert-info}